Achanandhi-M/rag-bot/CONTRIBUTING.md

 If you're not sure where to start, ask us in our [Slack channel](https://join.slack.com/t/keploy/shared_invite/zt-357qqm9b5-PbZRVu3Yt2rJIa6ofrwWNg).

----

-## Code of Conduct

-We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please make sure to be respectful, kind, and professional when interacting with other members of the community.

----

 ## Prerequisites for Contributors

 Before contributing, please ensure you have the following: